fsborges/mC_strand_asymmetry/README.md

 A loess regression model is computed using the ‘loess’ function, and applied to the original data by using the R function ‘predict’.

-Example dataset is symmetric CHG methylation (CAG/CTG) on chromosome 1 of Arabidopsis sperm cells (Col-0 background).
+Example dataset shows CHG methylation (CAG/CTG) on chromosome 1 of Arabidopsis sperm cells (Col-0 background).